 When it comes to marketing trends, none have taken off like influencer marketing.
-In fact, influencer marketing is expected to grow to have a $13.8 billion market size in 2021.

 However, you might be asking yourself if it is actually worth investing in it.
 After all, you wouldn’t want to pay for something that won’t give you results.